Užgavėnės

 Užgavėnės begins on the night before Ash Wednesday, when an effigy of winter (usually named Morė) is burnt.
 A major element of the holiday, meant to symbolize the defeat of winter in the Northern Hemisphere, is a staged battle between Lašininis ("porky") personifying winter and Kanapinis ("hempen man") personifying spring.
 Devils, witches, goats, the grim reaper, and other joyful and frightening characters appear in costumes during the celebrations.
 The participants and masqueraders dance and eat the traditional dish of the holiday - pancakes with a variety of toppings.

+Užgavėnės is characterized by masked, unrecognizable disguisers walking around the village.
+Carnival performers parody the courtship of elderly bridegrooms, people from everyday environment such as a pretending beggar, a bartering Gypsy, a traveling Jewish merchant, as well as supernatural entities and animals such as a witch, a Grim Reaper, a devil, a goat, a rooster, a crane and drive a scarecrow called Morė (Kotrė) in Samogitia, Gavėnas in Aukštaitija.
+The fight between fat Lašininis and thin Kanapinis depicted the struggle between winter and spring.
+At the end of the festival, Morė, symbolizing winter, is usually burned (sometimes drowned), the ashes are scattered in the fields; it is said that this is how evil and the intrusive winter are driven away.